kayla06/KaylaScape/README.md

 # KaylaScape
-Source code for the C++ RS Emulator
+Source code for the Java OSRS Emulator